gmalet/gmalet.github.io/_pages/research.md

 - **Working papers**

-	- Silent responsiveness: How public opinion constrains political discourse on European integration (with C. Thiébaut) <em>R&R at the European Journal of Political Research</em>
+	- Silent responsiveness: How public opinion affects party discourse on wedge issues (with C. Thiébaut) <em>R&R at the European Journal of Political Research</em>

 	- The reverberations of British Brexit politics: A case study in voter cross-national learning (with S. Walter) <em>R&R at European Union Politics</em>

-	- The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns <em>Under Review</em>
+	- The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns <em>R&R at Journal of European Public Policy</em>

     - Party polarization and public support for European integration across policy areas